covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Add-ons/Registration.md

 ### Automatic registration with company settings

 Start Eplan now.
-Select the ribbon item File and select the option Settingsâ¦.
+Select the ribbon item File and select the option Settings'¦.

 *Figure 5: Option Settings...*

-After clicking on Settings..., the settings service dialog â as shown below â will appear.
+After clicking on Settings..., the settings service dialog ' as shown below ' will appear.
 By navigating to Company > Management > Add-ons you can then register a server path to Eplan.

 *Figure 6: Settings: Add-ons*